amitjoy/aspecio/README.md

 ```

 The proxy service object registered by Aspecio will have the OSGi service Boolean property `"secured"` set to `Boolean.TRUE`.
-Now consuming code can check for that property to know if a service is secure, on only select secured services using a target filter.
+Now consuming code can check for that property to know if a service is secure, on the only select secured services using a target filter.
 The consuming code doesn't need to know whether a service was obtained manually or using an aspect, and this enables just that.

 ## Debugging Aspecio